SofaDefrost/SoftRobots.DesignOptimization/README.md

 python3 main.py -n SensorFinger -op 0 -sd -so ba
 ```
 - -n, --name: name of the soft robot.
 - -op, --optimization_problem: reference to the configuration describing a given optimization problem for a soft robot parametric design.
 For a same soft robot, several optimization configurations can be implemented considering different design variables or optimization objectives.
 In the case of the SoftFinger, the available optimization configurations are found in the subfolder "Models/SensorFinger/OptimizationConfigs/".
+If you select a non-existing configuration, the script will run with a default value.
 - -sd, --simulate_design: call to the simulation script in the SOFA GUI
 - -so, --simulation_option: simulation option.
 For baseline simulation, we have to specify the option "ba" [Optional, default=ba]